The Leavitt is Ogunquit's oldest and only cinema. In our 90th year, we need your support to fund an upgrade to digital projection. Read more

 One free large popcorn and soda and a thank you email from the Leavitt.Estimated delivery:

-Two free admission passes, one large popcorn, two small sodas, and a thank you email from the Leavitt.Estimated delivery:Ships within the US only
+Two free admission passes, one large popcorn, two small sodas, and a thank you email from the Leavitt.Estimated delivery:Only ships to: United States

 Own a piece of history.
 A classic 35mm preview from our collection, plus $200 rewards (Your name on the big screen nightly.
 Join our digital donor list which will display before every show for one year.
-Plus four free admissions, two large popcorns, two large sodas, and a thank you email from the Leavitt.)Estimated delivery:Ships within the US only
+Plus four free admissions, two large popcorns, two large sodas, and a thank you email from the Leavitt.)Estimated delivery:Only ships to: United States

 12 backers All gone!